mischnic/python-ci/README.md

 ## Setup

-Put your source folder next to the script (see below), change the names in [start.sh.in](start.sh.in) and make that file executable (rename it to start.sh if you wish).
+Put your source folder next to the script (see below) and make `start.sh` executable (rename it to start.sh if you wish).

-Without changing the default config, you would need the following file hierarchy:
+You need the following file hierarchy:

 	python-ci
 	 |- python-ci.py
 	 |- README.md
 	 |- Maths
+	 |  - .ci.yml
 	 |  - Document.tex
 	  - Maths_build
 	    |- Document.pdf
 	    |- Document.aux
 	     - ...

+`.ci.yml` is the project's configuration file:

+	language: latex
+	main: Document

+(Currently only `latex` is implemented.)

 ## Usage

 python-ci delivers the following pages: